sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * create a `lua` directory if it doesn't already exist
             * In this directory, create a file called `lsp_config.lua`
                 * drop the code below into it
-* You might not have any clue what this code does
-    * This is the TLDR; section so not covered here
-        * read the boring details further down in this tutorial
-    * ask questions later
-        * just focus on getting it working for now
-        * I'll hopefully answer at least some of them down lower on the page
     ```
     local opts = { noremap=true, silent=true }
     vim.api.nvim_set_keymap('n', '<space>e', '<cmd>lua vim.diagnostic.open_float()<CR>', opts)